Issues

 Mike believes the single most pressing issue facing Des Moines today is homelessness.

 Every Des Moines resident deserves a safe and stable place to call home.
-And as a beacon of prosperity in our state, Des Moines has a duty to the people who live here.
-Action taken by the city thus far has not done enough to help our friends and neighbors.
+And as a beacon of caring prosperity in our state, Des Moines has a duty to the people we call neighbors.
+There is much to do, and together we can rise to this challenge.

-Instead, Mike believes in a forward-thinking, proactive approach to ensuring housing access to all.
-With his work on the comprehensive city plan to address homelessness, Mike understands the complexity of the issues while continuing to advocate for clear action steps.
-These include establishing the first permanent warming and cooling shelter for folks experiencing immediate need and increasing the availability of long-term supportive housing to break the cycle of housing insecurity.
-This work will be done in partnership with local nonprofits to provide continuous services.
+Rather, Mike believes in a forward-thinking, proactive approach to ensuring housing access to all.
+With his work on the comprehensive city plan to address homelessness, and his professional efforts in building housing, Mike understands the complexity of the issues while continuing to advocate for clear action steps.
+These include establishing the first permanent warming and cooling shelter for folks experiencing immediate need, and increasing the availability of long-term supportive housing to break the cycle of housing insecurity.
+This work will be done in partnership with local nonprofits providing wrap-around services.

-In addition, Mike is collaborating with the Polk County Attorney's office to remove barriers in the criminal justice system for those experiencing homelessness when appropriate.
+In addition, Mike is collaborating with the Polk County Attorney's office to remove barriers in the criminal justice system for those experiencing homelessness wherever possible.

 Public Transportation